VAIJ-TEJAS/Articles/Introduction to Web Development Using Python/draft.md

 - **Community:** Large community, support, and resources are widely available.
 - **Versatility:** Used in Web Development, Data Science, etc.
 ## Some Popular Python Web Frameworks
 - **Django** — Full-stack framework.
-This is an ideal framework with an inbuilt admin interface, ORM, and robust security features for very complex data-driven applications.
+This is an ideal framework with an **inbuilt admin interface, ORM, and robust security** features for very complex data-driven applications.
 - **Flask** — A lightweight microframework.
-This framework lays great emphasis on simplicity and flexibility, hence very well suited for small to medium applications and even prototyping.
+This framework lays great emphasis on **simplicity** and **flexibility**, hence very well suited for small to medium applications and even **prototyping**.
 - **Pyramid** — General-purpose framework.
-Highly flexible and scalable.
+Highly **flexible** and **scalable**.
 It has a lot of configuration options and hence is suitable for any size of projects.
 # Setting Up Your Development Environment
 ## Installing Python and a Web Framework
-You start web development with Python by installing the Python programming language, choosing a web framework that you prefer, and setting up a virtual environment.
+You start web development with Python by installing the **Python programming language**, choosing a web framework that you prefer, and setting up a virtual environment.
 [click here](https://wiki.python.org/moin/WebFrameworks) to know differnt web frameworks.
 ## Step 1: Install Python
 **Download Python:**